AndreasHeger/CGATReport/doc/Glossary.rst

    slice
       A slice through a data set, for example gender like "male" and "female".

+   Tracker
+      A python function or functor returning data for a track, see :class:`Tracker.Tracker`.

    SingleColumnData
       Return type of a :class:`Tracker.Tracker`.
 SingleColumnData is a single list or tuple of data, for example ``(1,2,3,4)``.